-Two main factors will turn the tide towards a greater percentage of preschools to be play-based rather than those who promote academic teaching.
+Two main factors will turn the tide towards a greater percentage of preschools that are play-based rather than those who promote primarily academic teaching.
 The first of these is that increasingly children who attend play-based preschool have significantly better long-term success, both academically and personally than students of academically based preschools.
 These numbers can be seen in small studies of particular programs, such as Regio, and nationally as is the case with Scandinavian schools.
 As more longitudinal studies pour in parents will naturally choose for better outcomes for their children.

 The second reason that play-based learning will become the dominant form is science.
 In recent years, and accelerating rapidly, more and more studies are showing that play is the best way to foster development.
 We now know so much more about who development proceeds, especially neurologically, and that science reinforces play-based preschools for a beneficial and self-reinforcing loop.

 For me, the most significant breakthrough has been a new understanding of the cerebellum.
 Until recently the role of the cerebellum was thought to be motor control.
 While that is still a primary function, we now know that the cerebellum is a “complete” brain so to speak, with functions that are emotional and sensory.
 Indeed, the cerebellum contains more than four times the number of neurons as the cerebral cortex, which we have previously thought was the base of intelligence.

 The learning that takes place in the cerebellum is stimulated primiparity by gross motor activity like that found in play.
 Indeed, the cerebellum has a “menu” of activities it prefers such as sliding, spinning, swinging, climbing, jumping, running and wrestling.
 We have identified 20 of these brain building patterns.

 While the cerebellum is actively learning all these skills, it has a playmate, the cerebral cortex, but not the whole cortex.
 The connection is to the right hemisphere.